Topological transport of vorticity on curved magnetic membranes

-Here, $j$ is the electric current density, and $\zeta$ is a phenomenological parameter characterizing the geometry-enabled dissipative coupling of electric and vortex dynamics.
+Here, $j = \*j\cdot\*v$ is the electric current density, and $\zeta$ is a phenomenological parameter characterizing the geometry-enabled dissipative coupling of electric and vortex dynamics.
 Importantly, this torque is only permitted in the presence of spin-orbit coupling.
-This reminds us of the chirality-induced spin selectivity effect, which arises from the coupling of the electron linear momentum to spin degrees of freedom in chiral materials \cite{naamanJPCL12,dalumNL19}.
+This reminds us of the chirality-induced spin selectivity effect, which arises from the coupling of the electron linear momentum to spin degrees of freedom in chiral materials~\cite{naamanJPCL12,dalumNL19}.
 Furthermore, in the limit of strong spin-orbit coupling, dimensional analysis suggests $\zeta\sim\hbar w\lambda_F^2/e$, where $\lambda_F$ is the Fermi wavelength, $e$ is the positive elementary electric charge, and $w$ is the width of the wire.
-We assume $w\gg\lambda_F$ and that $w$ is small enough for $\tau$ to be (approximately) uniform over the wire width.

 The work done on the magnetic texture is